entelecheia/lecture/_sources/lectures/nlp_intro/research.md

 ## The Diffusion of Disruptive Technologies

-Bloom, Kalyani, Lerner, and Tahoun (2021), The Diffusion of Disruptive Technologies

-- Construct text-based measures of exposure to 20 different technologies at the firm, patent, and job-level, 2002-19.

-- Use these novel data to study the spread of new technologies across firms, regions, occupations, and skill-levels.
+{cite:t}`bloom2021diffusion`

+- The paper identifies 29 disruptive technologies and documents their diffusion across firms and labor markets in the U.S. using textual analysis of patents, job postings, and earnings calls.
+- The locations where disruptive technologies are developed are geographically highly concentrated, even more so than overall patenting.
+- As the technologies mature and the number of new jobs related to them grows, they gradually spread geographically.
+While initial hiring is concentrated in high-skilled jobs, over time the mean skill level in new positions associated with the technologies declines, broadening the types of jobs that adopt a given technology.
+- The geographic diffusion of low-skilled positions is significantly faster than higher-skilled ones, so that the locations where initial discoveries were made retain their leading positions among high-paying positions for decades.
+- Pioneer locations are more likely to arise in areas with universities and high skilled labor pools.

 **Five Stylized Facts on Disruptive Technologies**

-1. Development & initial employment in disruptive technologies is geographically highly concentrated.
+- The development and initial employment of disruptive technologies are highly concentrated geographically.

-2. Over time, hiring associated with new technologies gradually spreads: “region broadening.”
+- The hiring associated with new technologies gradually spreads over time, leading to region broadening.

-3. Over time, skill level in tech jobs declines sharply: “skill broadening.”
+- The skill level required for tech jobs declines sharply over time, leading to skill broadening.

-4. Low-skill jobs associated with a given technology spread out significantly faster than high-skill jobs.
+- Low-skill jobs associated with a given technology spread out significantly faster than high-skill jobs.

-5. Pioneer locations retain long-lasting advantage in high-skilled jobs.
+- Pioneer locations retain a long-lasting advantage in high-skilled jobs.

 **Data Sources**